DougReeder/aframe-shader-buildings/README.md

 min: -1.0
 max: 1.0

-proportion of a story which is window
+proportion of a storey which is window

+### wall-src
+default: none

+a reference to a square image for the texture of the walls

+### wall-zoom
+default: 2.0
+min: 0.001

+the number of linear meters that one texture image will cover

 ### wall-color
 default: '#909090'

-the base color of walls
+the base color of walls, if `wall-src` is not set or hasn't loaded yet

 ### window-color
 default: '#181818'